ashilohfaith-debug/research-papers-i-read/README.md

-# Research Papers Reading List

 # 120-Day Research Paper Reading List
 ## Essential Papers for AI/ML/LLM/Agentic AI Mastery

-**Note:** This list provides ONE paper per day (matching the 1-hour daily research hour system from the roadmap).
+**Note:** This list provides ONE paper per day.
 Papers are organized by rotating track (Mon-Sun pattern) and should be read at the specified level of depth.
 Each entry includes:
 - **Day & Date:** When to read it in the 120-day roadmap
 - **Track:** Which rotating theme (LLM, Agentic, Quantum, Bio+AI, Physical AI, Chem+AI, Free choice)
 - **Paper Title & Link:** Full citation + arXiv/official link